 James Bartlett – Discoverer and Founder, Melodykraaft

 I received Bachelor of Music and Master of Music degrees in Music Theory/Composition from Webster University, Saint Louis, Missouri.
 The curriculum included studies in counterpoint, orchestration, microtonal music, and conducting.
-At Webster I was privileged to study with the prominent American composers Ken Stallings, Robert Chamberlin, Robert Charles Howard and Horatio Parker.
-In addition to writing pieces for electronic and orchestral instruments, I was involved with music productions of other composers and songwriters.
+At Webster I was privileged to study with the prominent American composers Robert Charles Howard, Kendall Stallings and Horatio Parker.
+In addition to writing original pieces for orchestra and various chamber ensembles, I was involved in projects with other composers and songwriters.
 I scored and conducted Vincent Rhomberg’s musical “Rendezvous” in the last year of my graduate studies.

 My large-scale work “Transistors, Resistors and Percussion” for audio tape, electronic devices and traditional instruments was performed in various venues around Saint Louis.
-The composition featured improvised virtuoso performances by John Kasica, first chair percussionist for the Saint Louis Symphony Orchestra.
+The composition featured improvised virtuoso performances by John Kasica, percussionist with the Saint Louis Symphony Orchestra.

 After graduation from Webster, I pursued private study on several instruments.
-My piano teachers included Lloyd Bartlett (no relation), Herb Drury, Carolbeth True, Ruth Slenczynska and Kurt Pavitt.
-I was a pupil of E. Power Biggs on pipe organ during my time as a clinical research assistant at the Hohe Domkirche St. Petrus und Maria in Xanten, Germany.
-I studied jazz guitar with Dave Mortland, Jimmy Russell and Frank Wahl.
+My piano teachers included Lloyd Bartlett, Herb Drury, Carolbeth True, Ruth Slenczynska and Kurt Pavitt.
+I studied jazz guitar with Gary Czevry, Jimmy Russell and Frank Wahl.

-I served as organist for Church of the Living Word — a full gospel church in South Saint Louis, Missouri — from 1983 to 2005 and more recently I led P&W songs for an EPC church in Leipzig, Germany.
+I served as organist for Church of the Living Word — a full gospel church in South Saint Louis, Missouri — from 1983 to 2005 and more recently I led P&W songs for an EPC church in South Saint Louis.

-I have the pleasure of working with a host of local dance bands including the Russ David Orchestra, Bob Kuban, and the Music Mainstream band, et al.
+I have the pleasure of working with a host of local dance bands including the Russ David Orchestra, Bob Kuban, and the Music Mainstream band.

-In my spare time I enjoy playing tennis, biking, target shooting, competition motocross, and flying my restored WWII-era Curtiss SB2C Helldiver.
+In my spare time I enjoy playing tennis, biking, and flying my restored WWII-era Curtiss SB2C Helldiver.

-I live in a 19th century foursquare in Köln, Nordrhein-Westfalen, Deutschland with my wonderful wife Lola, and wunderhunds Shmuel and Emma Sue.
+I live at Cambridge Haus in the Virginia Heights neighborhood, Roanoke, VA with my wonderful wife Lola, and wunderhunds Shmuel and Emma Sue.